A cogroupoid associated to preregular forms: Introduction

-Recently, Raedschelders and Van den Bergh \cite{vdb2017} investigated Manin's universal quantum group $\underline{\rm aut}(A)$ associated to any Koszul Artin-Schelter (AS) regular algebra $A$.
-They used the Tannaka-Krein formalism to show that $\underline{\rm aut}(A)$ is quasi-hereditary as a coalgebra, and $\underline{\rm aut}(A)$ is Morita-Takeuchi equivalent to $\underline{\rm aut}(B)$ for two Koszul AS-regular algebras $A$ and $B$ if and only if $A$ and $B$ have the same global dimension.
-In this paper, we construct a family of cogroupoids associated to preregular forms to study Manin's universal quantum groups associated to superpotential algebras.
-Since any Koszul AS-regular algebra is a superpotential algebra, our construction provides an explicit way to show Morita-Takeuchi equivalence between Manin's universal quantum groups.
-Our method does not depend on the categorical approach based on the Tannaka-Krein formalism but relies instead on the non-vanishing of certain bi-Galois objects between any $N$-Koszul AS-regular algebras.
+Since Dubois-Violette showed that any $N$-Koszul AS-regular algebra is a superpotential algebra associated to some preregular form \cite{Dubois-Violette2005}, our construction provides an explicit way to establish the Morita--Takeuchi equivalence between Manin's universal quantum groups associated to $N$-Koszul AS-regular algebras.
+In particular, we recover a special case of a result of Raedschelders and Van den Bergh from \cite{vdb2017} stating the Morita--Takeuchi equivalence between Manin's universal quantum groups associated to AS-regular algebras of the same dimension.
+Our method does not depend on the categorical approach of the Tannaka--Krein formalism, but relies instead on the non-vanishing of certain bi-Galois objects between any $N$-Koszul AS-regular algebras.